purifyjs/core/README.md

 ## 🙄 Limitations

-- Since purify.js uses extended custom elements, **Safari doesn’t support this yet**.
+- Since purify.js uses extended custom elements (internally) for lifecycles, **Safari doesn’t support this yet**.
 If you care about Safari for some reason, use the
   [ungap/custom-elements](https://github.com/ungap/custom-elements) polyfill.
 You can follow support status at [caniuse](https://caniuse.com/mdn-html_global_attributes_is).